WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 Developer miscommunication or logic failure...
 > Power Block is Doomfist’s one and only defensive ability and for some reason operates very inconsistently when blocking damage.
 This is a bit of a combo issue as it is due to various bugs alongside the very unclear intentions of the developers on what can and cannot be blocked.
 A large majority of things that should realistically be able to be blocked cannot be blocked and some things that seem like they shouldn’t or wouldn’t be able to be blocked can be blocked, it’s unclear and unnecessarily restricted.[^3]

+As a "Tank" hero, Doomfist does not have the consistency of sustainability in fights.
+With registration issues on Seimic Slam alerting the enemy team, and not rewarding damage and Overhealth, Slam suddenly becomes a low-tier ability with near-no-value.
+Instead, canceling Slam with Power Block or charging Power Punch becomes much more effective by giving the benefits of a movement speed boost during these penealizing abilities.
+Slam effectively becomes a long cooldown to negate Doom's slow movement speed during his other two abilities.
+Power Block looks and sounds like a great defensive ability, if there wasn't unintuitive damage abilities that he can block and can't block.

 ### Issues conclusion